iAbhishek91/google-cloud/Services/BIGDATA-03-bigquery.md

 > NOTE: Big Query is not listed under storage section as this service sits in between data storage and data processing.

-Big Query is a warehouse database.
+- Big Query is a warehouse database.
 Used for enterprise data warehouse.
+- fully managed, serverless, very fast, highly scalable & cost effective service.
+- *Petabyte scale*, we can load huge data in big query for analysis.
+- has SQL interface.
+- free tier to start with.

 BigQuery helps to running queries, loading data, and even creating and training ML models.
 Check out Big Queries.